-Method has confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.
-Their suppliers also do not test on animals, nor do they allow their products to be tested on animals when required by law.
+- ✓ Method confirmed they do not test their products or ingredients on animals or ask others to test on their behalf.

 *Method is owned by SC Johnson, a corporation that is NOT cruelty-free because they allow some of their other brands to test on animals.

-It’s your choice whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
+The decision is yours whether you want to support or boycott cruelty-free brands owned by a parent company that is not cruelty-free.
 There is no ‘right’ or ‘wrong’ answer to this.
-I encourage you to do what you’re comfortable with, but I think it’s important to disclose that SC Johnson owns Method.
+Do what you’re comfortable with.
+I just thought it was important to disclose that SC Johnson owns Method.